Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-ReportMailboxUsersWithPermission/README.md

 <!-- Description -->
 ## Description
-This HelloID Service Automation Delegated Form provides an Exchange Online report containing the user accounts who have access to the specified mailbox.
+This HelloID Service Automation Delegated Form provides an Exchange Online report containing the AD user accounts who have access to the specified mailbox.
 The following options are available:
  1. Overview of AD user accounts that match this report

 <!-- TABLE OF CONTENTS -->